-Teaching will comprise of theory work and a significant amount of mathematical analysis but physics, like all sciences, is a practical subject.
+Teaching will comprise of theory work and a significant amount of mathematical analysis but Physics, like all sciences, is a practical subject.
 Throughout the course students will carry out practical activities.
 These practicals will give students the skills and confidence needed to investigate the way things behave and work.
-It will also ensure that if students choose to study a physics-based subject at university, they will have the practical skills needed to carry out successful experiments at degree level.
-Students are expected to spend time outside of lessons broadening their knowledge by reading around the subject as well as consolidating their understanding through application of the different concepts.
+It will also ensure that if students choose to study a Physics-based subject at university, they will have the practical skills needed to carry out successful experiments at degree level.
+Students are expected to spend time outside of lessons broadening their knowledge by reading around the subject as well as consolidating their understanding.
 There is an expectation of completing assignments and preparing for assessments as well as using the text book to complete summary questions from each lesson.